-Tissue donors have the potential to save and heal dozens of people through their donated gifts.
+Tissue donors have the potential to save and heal dozens of people.
+In fact, one single tissue donor can save and heal more than 75 people through his/hers donated gifts.

 - Death Occurs – When a patient dies, the hospital staff notifies family members.
 Federal regulations mandate that the hospital notifies an organ procurement organization, such as Donor Alliance, of all deaths occurring there.
-Available 24 hours a day, seven days a week, Donor Alliance receives and coordinates organ and tissue referrals in our service area, which cover just more than 100 hospitals.
+Available 24 hours a day, seven days a week, Donor Alliance receives and coordinates organ and tissue referrals in our service area, which includes over 100 hospitals.

 - Assess Donation Possibility – The deceased patient is assessed for suitability for tissue donation, based on criteria such as age, cause of death and medical history.

 - First-person Authorization – Donor Alliance will check the Organ & Tissue Donor Registry to determine if the person is a registered donor.
-If he/she is a registered donor, Donor Alliance will inform the family that their loved one decided while he or she was living to give the gift of life to someone who truly needs it.
+If he/she is a registered donor, Donor Alliance will inform the family that their loved one decided while he or she was living to give the gift of life through tissue donation.
 Donor Alliance maintains a legal obligation to observe all end-of-life decisions, including donor designation.
 The states of Colorado and Wyoming recognize this as a legally binding decision.
 Donor Alliance and all hospitals are legally obligated to honor advance directives, including organ, eye and tissue recovery decisions by the patient.

 - Approach Family about Donation – If a person has the potential to be a donor but has not registered, Donor Alliance contacts the family and presents the option to donate.
 If family members are interested in donation, they must agree to an authorization form that itemizes each tissue they want to donate.